Number7tSeven/ref-lib/README.md

 # ref-lib
-A libray of learning refernces
+A small libray of learning references that I have found useful.